vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 In conjunction with each workshop instance, a namespace will be created for use during the workshop.
 That is, from the terminal of the workshop dashboard applications can be deployed into the namespace via the Kubernetes REST API using tools such as ``kubectl``.

-By default this namespace will have whatever limit ranges and resource quota may be enforced by the Kubernetes cluster.
-In most case this will mean there are no limits or quotas.
-The exception is likely OpenShift, which through a project template can automatically apply limit ranges and quotas to new namespaces when created.

-To control how much resources can be used where no limit ranges and resource quotas are set, or to override any default limit ranges and resource quota, you can set a resource budget for any namespaces created for the workshop instance.
+By default there are no limits or quotas.
+To control how much resources can be used you can set a resource budget for any namespaces created for the workshop instance.

 To set the resource budget, set the ``session.namespaces.budget`` field.